canonical/docs.conjure-up.io/en/walkthrough.md

 ![Application configuration][appconfig]

-## Additional application tasks

-These additional steps encapsulate the operational tasks to perform to your deployment in order to start using your big software.
-In **Figure 7** you’ll notice that this walks you through downloading the required **kubectl** tool to work with your new cluster.
-Additionally, it’ll contact your cluster and grab the necessary information to display for you on the following summary screen.

-***Figure: Steps Configuration***

-![Steps configuration][stepsconfig]

 ## Bootstrap

 Once the applications are deployed, and if no previously bootstrapped cloud exist, you will be presented with a wait screen that gives you the status of the current bootstrap.

-!!!
-Note:
-    If an existing cloud is already bootstrapped you will not see this view.

 ***Figure:  Bootstrap Wait Screen***